apache/gravitino/docs/index.md

 * [Hadoop catalog](./hadoop-catalog.md): a complete guide to using Gravitino to manage fileset using Hadoop Compatible File System (HCFS).
 * [Kafka catalog](./kafka-catalog.md): a complete guide to using Gravitino to manage Kafka topics metadata.
+* [Model catalog](./model-catalog.md): a complete guide to using Gravitino to manage model metadata.

 ### Governance